SeaRoll/ZiboCopilot/README.md

 # ZiboCopilot
 X-Plane 11 Utility.
 Uses X-Plane 11 SDK to do automated procedures for the captain (user).
 At the moment, only Windows version is available

-*Newest Version is: 1.0.4*
+*Newest Version is: 1.0.5*
- - Fixed bugs & added preflight checks
+ - Fixed Next procedure

 ## Installation:
 Copy the plugins folder (in DEBUG Folder) and put it in X-Plane 11 Resource Folder